 - These systems provide the plants with 100% organic nutrients

-- Since you don’t use soil, you won’t have to worry about disease that grow and flourish in soil
+- Since you don’t use soil, you won’t have to worry about a disease that grows and flourish in the soil

 - You’ll use less water than normal gardening

-- Since you have to space the plants a certain way, you can actually grow more plants than tradition gardening
+- Since you have to space the plants a certain way, you can grow more plants than traditional gardening

 - Since the fish tank will have high stocking densities, the plants will grow quicker and become bigger